How to Continue Working Remotely After Covid

 If you’re one of the millions of Americans who wants to continue working remotely after coronavirus this advice from Hayley is a solid start.
 If you need more specific help, be sure to check out her remote working resources page, contact her directly, or read more of our digital nomad articles.

-If you’re an aspiring digital nomad, if you’re looking to be more comfortable and productive during your workday, or whether you want to simply add hours to your day, working remotely can help you achieve all of these goals.
+If you’re an aspiring digital nomad, looking to be more comfortable and productive during your workday, or whether you want to simply add hours to your day, working remotely can help you achieve all of these goals.
+If you're new to remote working, here are a few quick remote work hacks for a post-pandemic world.

 About the Authors